citp/privacy-policy-historical/a/al/ala/alaskaair.com.md

 ### Your choices

 If you would like to update or modify your personal information or subscription preferences, you may contact us as described in the "How to contact us" section below.
 If you have an online account at alaskair.com, you also can login and visit the My Account section; from there you can modify your personal information, click on Manage email to update your communication preferences, or click on "Preferences and flight notifications" to manage flight notifications.
-To update your subscription preference for Alaska Airlines Vacations, please log in to your account at <https://res.asvacations.com/Account/Default.aspx>.
+To update your subscription preference for Alaska Airlines Vacations, please log in to your account at <https://res.asvacations.com/Account/Default.aspx>[ "This indicates a link to an external site that may not meet accessibility guidelines." __](https://res.asvacations.com/Account/Default.aspx).
 You also may unsubscribe from promotional emails by clicking on the "unsubscribe" link in the relevant emails.
 You may choose to opt out of receiving prescreened offers of credit and insurance from Bank of America and other companies by calling toll free 1-888-5-OPT-OUT (1-888-567-8688).

 To manage notifications and preferences relating to our apps, including certain options regarding the collection and use of location data, visit the Notifications section.

-To remove or delete our Facebook apps from your account, follow the instructions at <https://www.facebook.com/help/170585223002660>.
+To remove or delete our Facebook apps from your account, follow the instructions at <https://www.facebook.com/help/170585223002660>[ "This indicates a link to an external site that may not meet accessibility guidelines." __](https://www.facebook.com/help/170585223002660).

 If you have created an account on our careers pages, you can update the personal information in your account.
 To do this, login and go to the 'My profile' and 'My career tools' pages.